Relativistic hydrodynamics with momentum dependent relaxation time: Formalism

 Next, let us explore the possibility of a fractional value of $n$ for the hydrodynamic evolution equation (\ref{shearhydro1}).
 The motivation comes from the work \cite{Dusling:2009df} where in the context of radiative energy loss it has been shown that the momentum dependence of $\tau_R$ in defining the viscous correction to the phase-space distribution lies somewhere in between the two extreme limits of linear and quadratic ansatz assuming fractional powers as well.
-As mentioned earlier, in order to have second order viscous evolution equation, Eq. (\ref{phi2}) has been substituted in (\ref{shearstress2}).
-A closer inspection will reveal that the first two terms of (\ref{phi2}) do not contribute in the corresponding moment integrals by the virtue of inner product property of irreducible tensors (inner product of two irreducible tensors with different ranks must be 0).
-The remaining four terms gives finite contribution to moment integrals in order to produce Eq.(\ref{shearhydro1}).
-The power over the scaled energy $\tau_p$ in all these four terms is $(2n-\alpha), \alpha$ being an integer.
-Thermodynamic moment integral is defined for a $n^{th}$ rank tensor \cite{Molnar:2013lta}.
-So, at most the acceptable fractional value for $n$ can be a half integer such that the total momentum power under the integral is an integer.
-So, taking $n=1/2$ between limiting value of linear and quadratic ansatz, we have $\tau_{\pi}=2.3\tau_R^0=\frac{1.31\eta}{P}$ and $\lambda=\frac{12}{7}$.
+Since, all the transport coefficients here are coming in terms of Gamma functions over $n$, then a fractional value of $n$ is theoretically acceptable as well.
+In \cite{Dusling:2009df} different dynamical theories have been discussed to have different fractional powers between these two extreme limits, where $n=1/2$ value corresponds to a two-flavor quark-gluon gas.
+Inspired by that fact, a fractional value $n=1/2$ has been taken here between the limiting values of linear and quadratic ansatz, for which $\tau_{\pi}=2.3\tau_R^0=\frac{1.31\eta}{P}$ and $\lambda=\frac{12}{7}$.